AuthySE/Authy-demo/README.md

-# Authy Demo Site
+# Authy Demo Site - 2FA and Phone Verification

-A simple NodeJS and AngularJS implementation of a website that uses Authy to protect.
+A simple NodeJS and AngularJS implementation of a website that uses Authy to protect all assets within a folder.
+Additionally, we have a simple Phone Verification demo website.
 This app uses MongoDB as a data store.
 You may have to install that as well and make sure it is up and running.

-### Features
+#### 2FA Demo
-- URL path protected with both user session and Authy 2FA
+- URL path "/protected" is protected with both user session and Authy 2FA
 - Authy OneCode (SMS and Voice)
 - Authy SoftTokens
 - Authy OneTouch (via polling)

+#### Phone Verification
+- Phone Verification
+- SMS or Voice Call

 ### Setup
 - Clone this repo